-Crunchy leaves and misty parks may be winter’s best known atmospheric calling cards, but here’s where to look for a good mood indoors.
+Crunchy leaves and misty parks may be autumn’s best known atmospheric calling cards, but here’s where to look for a good mood indoors.
 This handful of cosy cafes and bars in London are a pretty good seasonal trade-off for rosé on a picnic blanket, featuring twinkling lights, snug sofas and a list of warming drinks to keep you happy for hours.

 Cosiest Cafes and Bars in London